Special Educational Needs and Disability & English as an Additional Language

 - Half-termly monitoring of SfL interventions,

-- Rigorous regular reviews of EHCP/pupil passport,
+- Rigorous regular reviews of EHCP/student passport,

 - Parental engagement/feedback,